Ninameise/mandelbr-tchen/README.md

 Known bugs:
 - focus point goes wild when the scale is changed, will fix it at some point if I'm bored enough
+- attractor preimages don't work correctly with julia sets, which they were made for

 Files:
 - m13.py is the main file